-Liposuction will reduce excessively stubborn localised fatty areas where dieting and exercise have failed.
+Liposuction helps reduce excessively stubborn localised fatty areas, where dieting and exercise have failed.
 Liposuction can also be used in combination with other procedures such as abdominoplasty (tummy tuck) where specific fatty areas can also be contoured.
-Facelift can also be improved by liposuction by removing fat from under the chin and neck and to enhance the jawline.

 A small incision is made in the skin for each area to be treated.
 A narrow metal tube (cannula) is inserted through the incision into the fatty area and by working the tube back and forth; the fat is shaved off in tunnels and evacuated through attached tubing to a suction machine or suction syringe.
 The suctioned tunnels and spaces are then collapsed by the use of a compression garment to create the new contour.